 If you think cold calling is only about your pitch, you’re missing out on 9/10 of what people are actually listening to.
 When your tone doesn’t match the energy of your pitch, it doesn’t matter what you say, you’ve already lost the person on the other end.

-Take some time to listen back to your call recordings and hear how you sound (Close.io can automatically record and securely store all your sales calls.
-If you haven’t tried our software out yet, start your 14-day free trial today).
+Take some time to listen back to your call recordings and hear how you sound.
+Close can automatically record and securely store all your sales calls.
+Listening back to your call recordings is simple; just visit your lead's activity and click on a recent call to play the recording.
+If you haven’t tried our software out yet to record and review your calls, start your 14-day free trial today.

 Ignore the words and listen to the tone.
 Do you sound confident?
 Do you sound smart and strong and organized?
 Are you speaking slightly louder and faster than most people?